file-format/Docs/en/word-processing/_index.md

   "draft" : "false",
   "categories" : [ "fundamentals" ],
   "description":"Word processing files contain user information in plain text or rich text format.
-Learn to open popular document formats such as TXT, RTF, CSV, DOC, and DOCX.", "title" : "Word Processing File Formats", "linktitle" : "Word Processing File Formats",
+Learn to open popular document formats such as TXT, RTF, CSV, DOC, and DOCX.", "title" : "Learn about Word Processing File Formats and APIs that can open and create Word files", "linktitle" : "Word Processing File Formats",
   "menu" : {
     "docs" : {